 The waiver process is set forth in Section 122 of the DCZR.
 Waivers may be requested by an applicant in conjunction with any application subject to the standards or other criteria established with the DCZR.
 Section 122.03 sets forth a series of findings that must be made by the Board in order to approve a waiver request.
 Specifically, Section 122 provides that "The Board, at a public hearing on a specific application, may hear the request for a waiver from the standards and decide to accept or reject the request, or make modifications to the waiver request."
+Section 122.02 states that "The Planning Commission, as part of the hearing on a specific application, will hear the request for a waiver from the standards and make recommendations to the Board."

-If the waiver request is approved, the full USR application will come back before the Board of County Commissioners for consideration.
+If the waiver request is approved, the full USR application will come back before the Planning Commission on July 7 for a recommendation and the Board of County Commissioners on July 22 for consideration.
 A USR application is processed pursuant to Section 21 of the Zoning Resolution.
-Section 21 states the intent of the process is "to provide for uses in specific zone districts that shall require a public notice and hearing and the approval of the Board of County Commissioners subject to subject to such conditions and safeguards as may be imposed by the Board."
+Section 21 states the intent of the process is "to provide for uses in specific zone districts that shall require a public notice and hearing and the approval of the Board of County Commissioners subject to such conditions and safeguards as may be imposed by the Board."